wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/JavaScript/JavaScript-OpenSource-Links.md

 * [fbjs #Project#](https://github.com/facebook/fbjs): A collection of utility libraries used by other Facebook JS projects.

+* [Numeral-js #Project#](https://github.com/adamwdraper/Numeral-js): A javascript library for formatting and manipulating numbers.

 ## DataStructure

 - [Luxon #Project#](https://github.com/moment/luxon): Luxon is a library for working with dates and times in Javascript.